Act I · The Grove

 His fingers weave through my hair before gripping tightly.

-A darkness caresses the edges of my sight.
+A darkness closes onto the edges of my vision.
 I want to be taken away.
 To fall into the abyss.
 To become nothing.

 ...

 "Hm?"
-He quickly sits back, breath heavy, wild with excitement.
+He quickly sits back, breath heavy.
 "Gods!"
-His voice is wistful as he licks blood smeared on his face.
+He runs a finger across his lips to clean the smeared blood.
 "Darling.
 You're a mess!"
 He leans down and begins licking my neck.

 I laugh and push him back.
 "Stop!"